-10 Top-Rated Tourist Attractions in Ayr & Dumfries
+13 Top-Rated Things to Do in Ayr & Dumfries

 We may earn a commission from affiliate links ()

-Occupying the southwestern corner of Scotland - an area often referred to as the Scottish Lowlands - the county of Ayrshire offers many excellent sightseeing opportunities and fun things to do.
-The town of Ayr itself is a popular shopping destination and boasts a racecourse, three golf courses, and a long sandy beach overlooking the Firth of Clyde and the lovely Isle of Arran.
+Occupying the southwestern corner of Scotland — an area often referred to as the Scottish Lowlands — the county of Ayrshire offers many excellent sightseeing opportunities and fun things to do.
+The town of Ayr itself is a popular shopping destination and boasts a racecourse; three golf courses; and Ayr Beach, a long sandy strip of sand overlooking the Firth of Clyde and the lovely Isle of Arran.

-Another nice town to explore - and one which also boasts a connection to Robbie Burns - Dumfries in Dumfriesshire lies on the River Nith, which flows into the Solway Firth a little farther south.
+Another nice town to explore — and one which also boasts a connection to Robbie Burns — is Dumfries.
+It's located in Dumfriesshire on the River Nith, which flows into the Solway Firth a little farther south.
 The town obtained its charter as a Royal Burgh from Robert II in 1395, while its famous bridge, now reserved for pedestrians, dates to 1208.

-Plan your trip to this wonderful part of the country with our list of the top tourist attractions in Ayr and Dumfries.
+Plan your trip to this wonderful part of Scotland with our list of the top things to do in Ayr and Dumfries.